centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/hardware-ats-apc.md

 ## Prerequisites

-To monitor your **APC ATS** Device, configure the SNMP agent to answer SNMP requests from the poller.
+To monitor your **APC ATS** Device, configure the SNMP agent to respond to SNMP requests from the poller.

 Refer to the device's documentation.